 How to fix

-During the hot summer months, check the soil around the magnolia roots several times a week.
-If it is more than 2 inches dry, water with at least 1 gallon of water.
+During the hot summer, check the soil around the magnolia roots several times a week.
+If it is more than 2 inches dry, water with at least 1 gallon.

 This is especially true for potted magnolias and magnolias that were planted less than a year ago.
-Once the magnolia is established (2-3 years old), you can stop watering.
+You can stop watering once the magnolia is established (2-3 years old).
 As for potted magnolias, you should not keep them in a container for many years.

 Be sure to mulch the root zone.
 Use only organic materials such as pine bark or compost.